yyj20251029/ELEN-6885-Project/README.md

 # ELEN-6885-Project
-- Tested on macOS (Apple Silicon).

-I used CityFlow in my experiment, and CityFlow does not support the latest Python verson.
+- Deployed CityFlow in my experiments, and CityFlow does not support the latest Python verson.
 (Python 3.10 required.)
-Tested on macOS (Apple Silicon), and used Visual Studio Code.
+- Train and tested on macOS (Apple Silicon), and used Visual Studio Code.

 run the following code in terminal:
 ### Create and activate conda environment